TopoX84/SecureIPT/README.md

 **End warning**

+*Some of the rules in the script haven't been explained below, I will get around to it.*

-#Rule 1: Limit New Connections
+#Limit New Connections

 ```
 sudo iptables -A INPUT -p tcp --dport 80 -m state --state NEW -m limit --limit 50/minute --limit-burst 200 -j ACCEPT